Helen Peters (ISOSS surveillance manager) & Kate Francis (ISOSS surveillance coordinator)

 Surveillance aims to monitor the effectiveness of the rubella immunisation programme by determining the incidence of congenital rubella and investigating the circumstances surrounding any new cases.

-Any infant (live or still born) or child up to 16 years of age who, in the opinion of the notifying paediatrician, has suspected or confirmed congenital rubella with or without defects, based on history, clinical, and/or laboratory findings.
+Any infant (live or still born) or child up to 16 years of age born in England (regardless of where maternal infection was acquired) or abroad who has suspected or confirmed congenital rubella.

 Please report any infant or child seen by you for the first time in the past month who meets the case definition, regardless of country of birth.